andregmoeller/nim-in-action/chapter-8/c-procedures/README.md

 # Wrapping C procedures

-This directory contains a small example that demonstrates how to wrap c procedures.
+This directory contains a small example that demonstrates how to wrap c procedures and types.

 ## Compiling and Running